andrew-gaston/BlazorComponentRegistry/BlazorComponentRegistry/README.md

 @inherits RegisterableComponent
 ```

-### Manually Register and Unregister a component with the ComponentRegistryService.
+### Manually Register and Unregister a component with the ComponentRegistryService
 Your component should implement IDisposable so that the component instance becomes untracked when the component is disposed.

 ``` csharp